Elementary Schools Construction

 - October-December, 2019

 - April-June, 2019

 - Mt.
-Stuart Elementary structural steel erection is complete
+Stuart Elementary new-in-lieu school structural steel erection is complete

-- Pan decking, the first step of roof installation, is installed over approximately half of Mt.
+- Pan decking, the first step of roof installation, is installed throughout the majority of Mt.
 Stuart

 - The new elementary school stem walls are complete

 - Floor slabs are prepped for concrete pours during the first portion of the month of November at the new elementary

 - Structural steel has begun at the new elementary, starting with the gym area

 - Naming Committee meetings underway for the naming of the new elementary school